williankeller/magento2-log-webapi/README.md

 Want to contribute to this extension?
 The quickest way is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).

 ## Support

 If you encounter any problems or bugs, please open an issue on [GitHub](https://github.com/magestat/magento2-log-webapi/issues).

 Need help setting up or want to customize this extension to meet your business needs?
-If we like your idea we will add this feature for free or at a discounted rate.
+Please open an issue and if we like your idea we will add this feature for free or at a discounted rate.

 © Magestat